Umpire (baseball): Duties and positions

+Other umpires, called field umpires, are commonly stationed near the bases.
+When two umpires are used in a game, the second umpire will make most calls concerning runners on the bases and nearby plays, as well as in the middle of the outfield.
+When three umpires are used, the two field umpires are stationed at first and third bases umpire, though they may move to different positions on the field as the play demands.
+These two umpires also call checked swings if asked by the home plate umpire, the first-base umpire for right-handed batters, and the third-base umpire for left-handed batters.
+When four umpires are used (as is the case for all regular season MLB games), each umpire will be stationed at a specific base.

+Sometimes a league will provide six umpires; the extra two are stationed along the outfield foul lines in left and right field.
+Outfield umpires are used in major events, such as the Major League Baseball All-Star Game, and depending on the level, at parts of post-season playoffs.
+For Major League Baseball, all playoff levels use six umpires adding a left-field and right-field umpire, while at lower levels, six umpires are used at the championship games (such as NCAA).
+Rulings on catches of batted balls are usually made by the umpire closest to the play.

 In nearly all levels of organized baseball, including the majors, an umpiring crew rotates so that each umpire in the crew works each position, including plate umpire, an equal number of games.
 In the earliest days of baseball, however, many senior umpires always worked the plate, with Hall of Fame umpire Bill Klem being the last umpire to do so.
 Klem did so for the first 16 years of his career.
 On the Major League level, an umpiring crew generally rotates positions clockwise each game, with an exception for doubleheaders, where the plate umpires scheduled for both games do not work the other game at first or third base.
 In a doubleheader, the first base umpire in the regular rotation is replaced by a fifth umpire in the first game (the regularly scheduled umpire will be the plate umpire in the second game), and the fifth umpire takes third base in the second game, to replace the umpire who was the plate umpire in the first game.